Goinza/Plugins-for-SRPG-Studio/Neutral Faction/$readme.txt

 2.1 - August 23, 2021
     - Fixed bug related to "Extract Map Pos" event.
 Thanks to MarkyJoe for providing the solution.

+2.2 - September 12, 2021
+    - Fixed a bug that caused a crash when a neutral unit didn't have its own custom map sprite.